 Now, what about Spanish ceramic tiles, Spanish fans, and mantónes?
 And all the “(stereo)typical Spanish” goods, right?
 They’re not very Catalan, but more from Andalucía.
 Get quality items at Arte Escudellers (various locations in the Gothic Quarter), Itaca in the Gothic Quarter, the souvenirs section in El Corte Ingles at Plaça Catalunya, or artisan shops in Poble Espanyol.

 So, I’ve got a lot of family and friends to whom I bring gifts every year.
 And sometimes, I just pick them up at the supermarket.
 So here are more Barcelona items that you can squish in your suitcase:

 Cacaolat chocolate milk – Cacaolat is a quality Catalan brand of chocolate milk, and their vintage packaging is adorable.
 You can buy individual juice boxes!
 Fun fact: Cacaolat has direct ties to the Granja Viader chocolate shop in Raval.
 Try a thick hot chocolate here!

 Chupa-Chup lollipops – Did you know Chupa-Chups are the original lollipop?
 Did you also now that artist Salvador Dalí designed the wrapper, which is still being used today?

-Olives – Try the Manzanilla, Hojiblanca, or Godal olives.
+Olives – Try the Manzanilla, Hojiblanca, or Gordal olives.
 Want them stuffed?
-There’s anchovies-stuffed or piquillo-pepper-stuffed olives too.
+There are anchovies-stuffed or piquillo-pepper-stuffed olives too.

 Sweet Paprika – Sweet paprika, under the name Pimentón de la Vera, is flavorful paprika only made in Spain.
 Its intense flavor comes from its long smoking over holm oak logs.
 Try them over deviled eggs or kebabs.
 Delicious!